chelsea-12/chelseaexamples/h2-threatmodeling.md

 - start with a simple diagram to see things clearly.
 Some people are already able to point out threats during this step
 - within your diagram you should specify who controls what, and when you do this you can circle certain parts of the diagram with a trust boundary to more easily define the areas that are controlled by different people
 - when things exit a trust boundary, they are most at risk of threat
-- this article explains stride in more detail than the previous article:
+- this article explains STRIDE in more detail than the previous article:
 - Spoofing is pretending to be something or someone you are not
 - Tampering is modifying something you are not supposed to modify
 - Repudiation is claiming you did not do something (whether you did it or not)